WHAT IS EMPLOYERS' LIABILITY INSURANCE?

 DO I NEED EMPLOYERS' LIABILITY INSURANCE COVER?

-We are often asked whether employers’ liability insurance is compulsory.
-Without the correct employers’ liability cover, you can be fined up to £2,500 for each day that your business doesn’t have cover.
+Many people explore this point, which in essence is asking the question is employers’ liability insurance compulsory?
+What you should know is that without the correct employers’ liability cover, you risk a fine of up to £2,500 for every day your business is uninsured.
 Even if you don’t get fined, a claim brought by an employee for injury or work-related illness could put your business at financial risk.

-Having an employers’ liability insurance certificate in place means you are covered for legal costs and compensation payouts.
-This could include medical costs incurred from an employee.
-For example, if you are taken to court by an employee because of a health and safety breach, your costs are covered by your employers’ liability policy.
+Having an employers’ liability insurance certificate in place means you are covered for legal costs and compensation payouts, including medical costs incurred from an employee.
+For example, if you are taken to court by an employee due to a health and safety breach, your costs are covered by your employers’ liability policy,

 How much is employers’ liability insurance?

 As with any business insurance, the price of employers’ liability policies will depend on different things.
-Factors which will affect your employers’ liability insurance cost include:
+Factors which will affect your employers’ liability insurance cost include the industry your business is in, how your business operates and the level of risk your employees face.

 As you compare employers’ liability insurance quotes, you should know that many insurance companies will calculate your premium based on how likely you are to make a claim and its potential costs.
 You can reduce the cost of employers’ liability insurance by improving health and safety policies at work to protect your staff.